 Collective Sparkle: A sustainability day through work, learning about tourism positive actions, and collective responsibility.

 That perspective fundamentally changed on this specific day.
 I was introduced to the Māori concept of Kaitiakitanga (guardianship), which profoundly emphasized our deep responsibility to the natural world.
 That was the paradigm shift, I realised I could be doing so much more right here at home by becoming a regenerative citizen.
 I already had all the ingredients: a hobby of painting, a passion for native animal, fauna and flora, my regular beach walks and visits to Auckland Regional parks, and the knowledge & awareness I could be making a positive difference.
-I made some small, decisive tweaks: I became a volunteer at my local park to protect the native environment, and I decided to use the ocean pollution I found as my art medium to help raise awareness of the impact humans are making.
+I made some small, decisive tweaks: I became a volunteer at my local park to protect the native environment, and I decided to use the ocean pollution I found as part of my art medium to help raise awareness of the impact humans are making.
 This commitment to collective action and local guardianship became the spark that ignited both the Toxic Tide Transformative Art Project and the Seize the Tide Conservation Movement.

 My hope is simple: that sharing this journey helps just one person to pause, rethink pollution, or be inspired to create their own ripple effect.